gevuong/quick_search/README.md

 Limit with API key is 1000 requests/hr.

+Using the open public API documentation to fetch 50 campground results takes about 10-13sec.

 ### Primary technologies and libraries used
 - Ruby on Rails, jbuilder, HTTParty
 - PostgreSQL